paragj625/fundamentals_ai/README.md

 # fundamentals_ai
-It is testing repository for learning
+It is a testing repository for learning DevOps